Updated: Mar 26

 Grill Oven / Griddle

-In a large bowl, add in flour, salt and olive oil.
+In a large bowl, add flour, sugar and salt.

 Mix to combine well.
 Mix, mix, mix.